SYN606/Exam_Portal/README.md

 # 📝 Django Exam Portal
 <hr><p>A web-based online examination system built using Django.
-This platform allows participants to take exams with automatic answer saving, resuming capability, timer enforcement, and basic cheating prevention.</p><h2>General Information</h2>
+This platform allows participants to take exams with automatic answer saving, resuming capability, timer enforcement, and basic cheating prevention.</p><br>This project is was inspired by Official  NILIET Examination CCC or O level<h2>General Information</h2>
 <hr><ul>
 <li>Exam Portal</li>
 </ul><ul>
-<li>It is for Institutes for conducting Exam Or Assessmen</li>
+<li>It is for Institutes for conducting Exam Or Assessment </li>
 </ul><h2>Technologies Used</h2>
 <hr><ul>
 <li>HTML</li>